In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 The question of app monitization

-There was one thing I was not confident about, and that is what features to have as in-app purchases for the PRO version.
-For the time being, I settled upon having the free version limited in the following ways:
+There was one thing I was not confident about, and that was what features to have as in-app purchases for the PRO version.

 FREE VERSION